nagygr/mango/go.md

 principle (there is no inheritence in Go).
 An embedded type's fields and methods can be used on the embedding type as if they were its own.

 During initialization, the embedded type has to be created explicitly.
+A "constructor" function can also be called for the embedded struct but it has to be dereferenced as embedding is by-value and constructors typically return pointers.

 A field or a method of the embedded type can be shadowed in which case it can be referenced with the type's name.